HTTP-RPC/Kilo/README.md

     .ordered(true);
 ```

-Primary and foreign key annotations associated with the [`Actor`](kilo-test/src/main/java/org/httprpc/kilo/test/Actor.java), [`Film`](kilo-test/src/main/java/org/httprpc/kilo/test/Film.java), and [`FilmActor`](kilo-test/src/main/java/org/httprpc/kilo/test/FilmActor.java) types are used to construct the "join" clause.
 The resulting query is functionally equivalent to the following SQL:

 ```sql
 select actor.* from actor